Can You Trust Amazon Reviews? was last updated April 2018

 A good example is the Secura Duxtop 8100MC portable induction cooker.
-It has more than 2,700 reviews with an average rating of 4.5 stars.
+It has about 4,000 reviews with an average rating of 4.0 stars.
 It's also a best seller on Amazon.
 And while this is a decent product, its sister product, the 9100MC, has fewer than 500 reviews, also with an average rating of 4.5 stars.
 The 9100MC costs just a few dollars more than the 8100MC, yet it is head and shoulders a better product.
-(Here's my review of the Secura Duxtop induction cookers.)
+(Here's our review of the Secura Duxtop induction cookers.)
 It's got a better design, better components, and better heat control.
 So why are people buying the 8100MC--and giving it fabulous ratings?
 I'm sure there are a lot of reasons, but here are the ones I've come up with: reflexivity, and lack of experience with the product.

 Does this mean it's not a good product, or that the positive reviews are wrong?
 No, not in itself.
 It just means that, like in the case of the 8100MC, people may not have enough knowledge to make a better choice.
 So they choose by looking at what other people have chosen.
 If they lack knowledge of and experience with a product, they might decide this is their best option for making a decision, especially if they lack experience about a product and aren't sure how to learn more.